Art Gallery of Alberta: Building

 The original structure on the property that was used by the museum, the Arthur Blow Condell building, was opened in 1969 with designs from Donald G. Bittorf, and B. James Wensley.
 The Brutalist-styled building was partially demolished in 2007 to accommodate the reconstruction of the building.
 However, approximately 67 per cent of the older museum structure was retained during the reconstruction, with most of the retained portions used as the new building's foundation, or lower floors.
 The new building's third-floor terrace was the roof of the Arthur Blow Condell building.

 The museum building was designed to be accessible with automatic doors and provides wheelchairs upon request, and free admission for accompanying care workers.
 The museum also operates an "equity committee" that serves to identify barriers rooted in ableism, racism, or exclusion; and advises the museum's board of directors and facility management on practice and changes.

 Transit access

 The museum is accessible through public transit from Churchill station, a station for the Edmonton LRT system.
-The museum provides a discount visitors who travelled by public transit.
+The museum provides a discount to visitors who travelled by public transit.
 Parking spaces for automobiles and bicycles is not provided by the museum, with museum visitors reliant on surrounding parking spaces maintained by the municipal government.